M.S. Concentrations

 Wireless/Embedded Systems (WES)

-The wireless systems concentration explores core wireless technologies and systems-level issues that are at the heart of the Internet of Things, traditional broadband and cellular networks, cyber-physical systems and cloud-connected embedded computing.
+This concentration explores core wireless technologies and systems-level issues at the heart of the Internet of Things, traditional broadband and cellular networks, cyber-physical systems, and cloud-connected embedded computing.

 Course Menu